-- Each nomination is assigned to 2 committee members, with designation as to whether they are the primary or the secondary reviewer (50:50). - At least 1 of the reviewers is the same discipline as the nominee. - Reviewers are not assigned nominations from their own University.
+- Each nomination is assigned to 2 committee members, with designation as to whether they are the primary or the secondary reviewer (50:50). - We make every attempt to assign at least 1 of the reviewers in the same discipline as the nominee.
+In some cases, this is not possible, and so please make sure your nomination submission can be read and understood by all. - Reviewers are not assigned nominations from their own University.
 If there is found to be close prior or present interaction with the nominee files are reassigned.